SUMUKHA-PK/PASSMAN/README.md

 * Uses Go modules!
 Up to date with tech!
 * Setup of the client in local system is easy, single script does the whole initial setup.
 * HACKABLE code, fork and make your own modifications!
+* No trust involved with the cloud party as you can host it in your own network :)

 ## Documentation :